 I got the idea for a paper bag tiara after making our paper bag nests the other day.
 The hooligans were clowning around, wearing their nests as hats, and that got me thinking that a paper bag would actually make a very good hat or head-piece.
-I did some brainstorming, and came up with several paper bag headwear ideas, and the first one we tested out was the paper bag tiara.
-It turned out beautifully, don’t you think?
+I did some brainstorming, and came up with several paper bag headwear ideas, and the first one we tested out was this paper bag tiara.

 The hooligans will be using their tiaras for dress-up and pretend play here in my daycare, but I think you could totally use a paper bag tiara as an inexpensive accessory for a fairy/princess halloween costume.